 Functions: Hours, minutes, seconds, date (perpetual calendar), world time, 39 time zones, DST (Daylight Saving Time)

 Bezel: Black ceramic

 Hour markers: Luminous

 Water resistance: 100 meters

-Strap: “High-intensity” titanium with black hard coating with three-fold clasp with push button release
+Strap: “High-intensity” titanium with a black hard coating with three-fold clasp with a push-button release

 Crystal: Sapphire, Super-Clear Coating